-We know sleep is important, so why aren’t we getting enough?
+We know sleep is important, but how do we know if we’re getting enough?

 I frequently ask myself this question because I’m notorious for not sleeping enough.
 It takes me an hour or so to actually fall asleep, and when I do pass out it’s only for a few (blissful) hours.
-I tend to over-caffeinate in the mornings and use that fuel to power through the day, and when I get home I start the process all over again.
-Working at the sleep space has made me hyper-aware of just how poor my sleep habits really are.
+I tend to over-caffeinate in the mornings and use that fuel to power through the day.
+When I get home I start the process all over again.
+Working in the sleep space has made me hyper-aware of just how poor my sleep habits really are.

-I recently purchased a new sleep app that monitors your sleep activity as well as your sleep environment, and the first night I got an interesting result.
+I recently purchased a new sleep app that monitors your sleep activity as well as your sleep environment.
+After the first night, I got an interesting result:

 I only got 2 hours of deep sleep.

 Sleep is arguably one of the most important things we do for our bodies.
-Healthy sleep habits have tons of health benefits and sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.
+Healthy sleep has tons of health benefits, while sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.

 Am I at risk?
 Is 2 hours of deep sleep enough?

 Let’s begin by looking at the stages of sleep.
-What happens when we get a little shut-eye?
+What happens when we doze off?

 The stages of sleep

-According to the Sleep Foundation, our sleep cycles follow a pattern of alternating rapid eye movement (REM) and non-rapid eye movement (NREM) sleep each night in a cycle that repeats itself about every 90 minutes.
-The cycle is broken down as follows.
+According to the National Sleep Foundation, our sleep cycles follow a pattern of alternating rapid eye movement (REM) and non-rapid eye movement (NREM) sleep each night in a cycle that repeats itself about every 90 minutes.
+The cycle is broken down as follows: